Extending Your Diagnostic Test Battery

 9-9.45am

-Introduction: Upskilling adult diagnostic audiometry
+Introduction: Upskilling adult diagnostic audiometry:

 1. Taking a good case history – how/when/why & follow-up questions.